MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-saml2-faqs.md

 ---
-title: FAQs for using SAML 2.0 in portals
+title: FAQs for using SAML 2.0 in Power Pages
-description: Learn about Frequently Asked Questions when using SAML 2.0 providers for authentication in Power Apps portals.
+description: Learn about Frequently Asked Questions when using SAML 2.0 providers for authentication in Power Pages.
 author: dileepsinghmicrosoft

 ms.topic: conceptual
 ms.custom:
-ms.date: 08/26/2022
+ms.date: 12/28/2022
 ms.author: dileeps
 ms.reviewer: kkendrick
 contributors: